t081as/Yakka/README.md

 * No installation necessary
 * Single executable file
 * No framework required to run
-* Just creates a single configuration file in the temp directory
+* Just creates a single configuration file in the user data directory

 ## Installation
 After "installation" (i.e. xcopy deployment) there are no further steps necessary - but you might want to copy the executable or a link to the executable to your autostart folder.